 Visakhapatnam is also the largest city, both in terms of population and size, in Andhra Pradesh.
 The 10th largest economy amongst Indian cities, it is the primary commercial hub of the state contributing to the GDP through its heavy industries, industrial minerals, fishing, information technology and tourism.
 Visakhapatnam has the only natural harbour on the east coast, its port is the fifth busiest in India and it has the oldest shipyard in the country.

 The main attractions in Visakhapatnam are all located along the Beach Road.
 At the northern end of the road is Bheemunipatnam Beach and nearby are several Buddhist sites such as Pavuralakonda, Thotlakonda and Bavikonda, Rushikonda Beach is just outside the main city.
 Waltair and Siripuram are both up-market areas with good restaurants and hotels.
-Most five-star hotels are lined along Beach Road, close to the Ramakrishna Beach.
-They provide excellent views of the sea.
-Dwaraka Nagar and Complex (with the city's bus stands) are commercial areas.
-The railway station is centrally located and the airport is 12km from the centre of the city.
+Most five-star hotels are lined along Beach Road, close to the RK Beach.
+The added attractions around this beach are submarine museum, visakha museum, aquarium, kali temple, and a number of eateries and parks around.

 Archaeological records suggest that the city of Visakhapatnam, as it stands today, was built around the 11th and 12th centuries CE by the Chola and Gajapati kingdoms.
 However, the area's historical records date back to the Kalingandhra period in the 6th century BCE.
 The city also finds mention in ancient texts written by Panini and Katyayana in the 4th century BCE.
 Kalinga was an early kingdom that comprised almost all of present-day Odisha, Chhattisgarh and parts of Andhra Pradesh, extending from the Damodar River to the Godavari River.
 The Kalinga war was fought in this region in 265 BCE between the Mauryan emperor Ashoka and the state of Kalinga.
 The brutality of the war Prompted Ashoka to embrace Buddhism and practice ahimsa (non-violence) and dharma-vijaya (victory through dharma) and he went on to spread Buddhism across the country and even beyond the Indian Ocean.
 Most of the Buddhist sites in the Kalingandhra region are believed to have been built under Ashoka's orders.